Bloggers for Birth Kits: Helping moms in developing nations by reducing maternal mortality

-Update: Over 7000 clean birth kits donated and promised as of last count.
+Update March 2014: Over 10,000 clean birth kits donated and promised as of last count.
 Amazing.
-(August 2012)

 Help save a mama’s life this Mothers Day